Anticipated closing costs

-There are certain typical fees associated with closing the sale of a house.
-These expenses are often split between the buyer and seller, as spelled out in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in California to help guide you through your deal.
+There are certain basic expenses associated with closing the sale of a house.
+These fees are commonly split between the buyer and seller, as dictated in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the process.

 - Points (optional)